hmrc/merchandise-in-baggage-frontend/README.md

 When testing locally, you can enable a filter which will add a header to each request to simulate it coming from the admin domain.

-This can be done by updating the `adminJourneyFilter.enabled` flag in application.conf to be `true` or alternatively passing it in as a system property e.g. `sbt run -DadminJourneyFilter.enabled=true`
+This can be done by updating the `adminJourneyFilter.enabled` flag in `application.conf` or `./run-locally.sh` to be `true` or alternatively passing it in as a system property e.g. `sbt run -DadminJourneyFilter.enabled=true`.

 ## License